sethgilbert-git/Average-Joe/README.md

 if credits >= 120 or gpa >= 2.0:
   print("You have met at least one of the requirements.")

+# expanding with "not"
+credits = 120
+gpa = 1.8

+if not credits >= 120:
+  print("You do not have enough credits to graduate.") if not gpa >= 2.0 : print("Your GPA is not high enough to graduate.") if not credits >= 120 and not gpa >= 2.0: print("You do not meet either requirement to graduate!")

 # practice with and
 statement_one = (2 + 2 + 2 >= 6) and (-1 * -1 < 0)